-Despite the internet's important role in streamlining the refinance process, it is inaccessible to millions of American households living without a wired broadband connection at home.
-The persistent gap in access to information technology, known as the "digital divide," has become a prominent policy issue in recent decades due to its impact on household well-being (White House, 2022).
-In 2019, less than 70 percent of the population reported having a broadband subscription at home, with low-income households reporting significantly lower subscription rates (Figure 1).
-This trend is not entirely driven by the lack of physical access to a broadband provider; of the low-income households living in urban areas with near-complete broadband coverage, only 65 percent subscribed to broadband during this period.
+While ubiquitous in the modern era, high-speed internet is still inaccessible to millions of American households living without a broadband connection.
+The persistent gap in access to information technology, known as the "digital divide," has become a prominent policy issue in recent decades due to its overall impact on household well-being (White House, 2024).
+In 2022, more than a quarter of the U.S. population lacked a broadband internet connection at home, with low-income households reporting significantly lower subscription rates (Figure 1).
+This trend cannot be fully explained by disparities in physical access to a broadband provider; of the low-income households living in urban areas with near-complete broadband coverage, only 67 percent had a broadband subscription due to high costs.